|05-31-2008, 08:57 AM||#1|

 -now we move onto the bottom of the carb and removal of the float bowl. this is where we really get to the heart of the carb and gain access to the jets and the float. the first thing you need to do is remove the 2 allen head screws.

 - once those 2 bolts are removed you can lift up on the float bowl and expose the floats and main jet.

 -to remove the floats, pinch with your fingers and pull up.
-BE EXTREMELY CAREFUL NOT TO LOOSE THE FLOAT WEIGHT!!!
+BE EXTREMELY CAREFUL NOT TO LOOSE THE FLOAT NEEDLE!!!